zakird/crux-top-lists/README.md

 accurate than other top lists like the Alexa Top Million and Tranco Top Million.

-This repository contains cached CSV versions of the Chrome top sites published monthly in Google BigQuery.
+This repository caches CSV versions of the Chrome top sites published monthly in Google BigQuery.
 You can browse all data [here](https://github.com/zakird/crux-top-lists/tree/main/data/global).
 The most up-to-date top million global websites can be downloaded directly at: https://raw.githubusercontent.com/zakird/crux-top-lists/main/data/global/current.csv.gz.